 The spinal disc comprises two main parts, the nucleus pulposus (the inner part) and the annular fibrosis or the outer part.
 The nucleus pulposus is a soft jelly-like structure providing shock absorbance-moreover, moves or wiggles, enabling smooth movements throughout the spine.
 The annular fibrosis is sturdy and consists of 15-25 rings of consecutive fibrous tissues.
 The primary function of the annular ligament (annular fibrosis or annular fibrosus) is to support the nucleus during weight-bearing activities or movement.
 Additionally, it acts as a connector of the spinal bones, called vertebrae.

 Depending on its location and severity, a slipped disc results in mild, moderate, or severe & excruciating pain.
 In addition to neck or back pain, it may lead to intense pain in the arms or leg.
 Also, paresthesia is common in patients with more extensive or chronic slipped discs.

 Continued impingement (nerve pressure from a slipped disc) results in nerve damage, which causes numbness and weakness in the arms or legs.
 Numbness and weakness of the arms and legs are serious health issues because they are the leading cause of paralysis.

-Can You Have A Slip Disc & Not Experience Any Pain?
+Can You Have A Slip Disc & Not Experienced Any Pain?

 Slipped disc in the neck or pain often causes neck or back pain.
 However, it is not unlikely to have a slipped disc and not experience any discomfort.
 Other symptoms often associated with slip discs are tingling, numbness, or weakness in the arms or legs.
 Patients with a slipped disc in the neck may experience one or all of the following feelings, symptoms, or sensations:

 - Pain, numbness, burning during sensation in the neck